divyanshgawri/Image_recognition/README.md

 ## Contact

-For any inquiries or feedback, feel free to reach out to me at [your-email@example.com].
+For any inquiries or feedback, feel free to reach out to me at [gawridishu@gmail.com].

----

-This expanded README provides a comprehensive overview of your project, including the problem it addresses, how it works, and its key features.
-Feel free to add any additional sections or details that you think might be relevant!